GreedyGame/greedygame-docs/docs/android.md

 </activity>
 ```

-Also, note the highlighted line where you canchange the orientation of the `screenOrientation` property based on which orientation you want to open the engagment.
+Also, note the highlighted line where you can change the orientation of the `screenOrientation` property based on which orientation you want to open the engagment.
 Allowed values can be found in [Android Documentation](https://developer.android.com/guide/topics/manifest/activity-element#screen).

 ### **Adding Permissions**